sylynder/error-handler/README.md

 1. Download Or Clone this repo to your project folder.

-1. Register the pretty handler in your code:
+1. Register the handler in your code:

     ```php
     // hide php errors